patmckernan/Unit-15-Homework/README.md

 1. Define all four factors of multifactor authentication and give examples of each:

-   - Factor 1:
+   - Factor 1: Knowledge factor.
+An example of this would be a login input such as a password, or PIN.

-   - Factor 2:
+   - Factor 2: Possession factor.
+An example of possession factor would be a software token, or smart card.

-   - Factor 3:
+   - Factor 3: Inherent factor.
+An example of an inherent factor would be biometric identification. (finger pring/retina scan)

-   - Factor 4:
+   - Factor 4: Location factor.
+An example of a location factor would be GPS detection, or a callback to a phone number.

 2. True or False: A password and pin is an example of 2-factor authentication.

-Answer:
+Answer: False

 3. True or False: A password and `google authenticator app` is an example of 2-factor authentication.

-Answer:
+Answer: True

 4. What is a constrained user interface?

-Answer:
+Answer: A constrained user interface is a security practice that will limit the user access to sensitive information, and the use of programs based on permissions.

 ----
 ____